 - Time out: Specify the query execution time.

-TIP: If you want to use the already created Shared Dataset then, Please select the Use a Shared Dataset option and select the required dataset from the drop-down list.
+TIP: If you want to use the already created Shared, then Please select the Use a Shared Dataset option and select the required one from the drop-down list.

 From the below screenshot, we have selected the Embedded Data Source as a data source, which we created in the previous article.
 Next, we are choosing the Text type as the Query type.